-Dear Cell Biology community,
+Dear Cell Biology Community,

 Looking at our department, our School, our University, and other academic and research institutions, one can see that the demographics of biomedical trainees, staff, and faculty unfortunately do not mirror the world around us.
-We also have witnessed the disproportionate impact of the current pandemic on certain members of society, numerous incidents of anti-Black violence, and other painful reminders of systemic racism and social inequities.
+We also have witnessed the disproportionate impact of the pandemic on certain members of society, numerous incidents of anti-Black and anti-Asian violence, and other painful reminders of systemic racism and social inequities.

 Chair, Department of Cell Biology